Fiona Millar: Early life

 As a small child, Millar lived on Great Portland Street, near Broadcasting House.
-Millar grew up in St John's Wood, north west London, attending two primary schools there, including Barrow Hill, with her brother, Gavin Millar, who later became a KC.
+Millar grew up in St John's Wood, northwest London, attending two primary schools there, including Barrow Hill, with her brother, Gavin Millar, who later became a KC.
 In 1963, her father Bob wrote the book The Affluent Sheep, having researched around 500 families, which claimed that most housewives shopped with "unwarranted complacency" about prices.
-Her mother took part in voluntary work for deprived children, and was party secretary of the Marylebone Labour group, later working at the Portman Early Childhood Centre in the north-west of Marylebone.
+Her mother took part in voluntary work for deprived children, and was party secretary of the Marylebone Labour group, later working at the Portman Early Childhood Centre in the northwest of Marylebone.

 At the age of 16, Millar became assistant secretary of St Marylebone Labour Party.
 In 1975, her father was the press officer of the Marylebone Labour group, when Anne Weyman was the chairman; Weyman would later be chief executive from 1996-2008 of the Family Planning Association, and latterly the vice-chair of Britain for Europe.
 When Millar's father became vice-chair of the Labour group in 1976, the secretary was Lady Lucan (born Kaitlin Dawson, 1900-1985) who was the mother of the notorious Lord Lucan.
 Millar was 18 at the time.

 Millar attended Camden School for Girls from 1968 to 1975.
 She studied economics and economic history at University College London, and joined the Mirror Group's graduate training scheme in 1980.